NecipAkgz/fhevm-example-factory/docs/fhe-anti-patterns.md

     // }

     /**
-     * @notice ✅ CORRECT: Require cryptographic proof of identity
+     * ✅ CORRECT: Require cryptographic proof of identity
      * @dev Use EIP-712 signature to prove the requester owns the public key *
      * CLIENT-SIDE: